 As mentioned, racers can get their fix without the risk of crashing.
-A broken collarbone is one thing, but when your carbon race bike is written off because of some hot-headed dive-bomb by a crazy cat 4 racer, it could be something you struggle to financially recover from.
+A broken collarbone and carbon fibre frame because of some hot-headed dive-bomb by an amateur racer can be a painful pill to swallow.

 Indoor racing is a hugely convenient way to get those competitive endorphins flowing.
 It is generally free of risk, free to enter, there are races almost every hour, none of them requires a race licence, and you don't need to travel hours to get to the start-line.

 When cycling outdoors during the winter months, it can often feel as though you're spending more time getting dressed than actually riding, especially if you're just heading out for an hour-long HIIT session.
 Indoor cycling needs little more than bib shorts, socks and shoes to get going, and then, when you're finished, you don't need to give your bike a bath to get it rideable again.